 Deborah Ancona, Faculty Director of the Leadership Center, delivers a three-part video lecture on how successful teams operate.
 In this Part Three, she discusses the distribution of leadership.

-Join MIT Sloan Professor Deborah Ancona for a free, live webinar that introduces MIT's unique leadership perspective—a powerful, innovative approach to executive leadership that will help you make your organization more knowledge-driven and more innovative.
+In this webinar, Deborah Ancona introduces MIT's unique leadership perspective—a powerful, innovative approach to executive leadership that will help you make your organization more knowledge-driven and more innovative.

 Sign Up for Email Updates on Executive Education Programs